If Graduating is Important to You, You May Want to Take a Peek at This

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Bennett College for Women about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Bennett College for Women we would expect an overall graduation rate of 34.1%.
-However, students are graduating at a rate that is 11.2% higher.
-That means Bennett College for Women is performing above average at graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Bennett College for Women we would expect an overall graduation rate of 31.3%.
+However, students are graduating at a rate that is 12.9% higher.
+Therefore, Bennett College for Women is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.